Waldstadt (Karlsruhe)

 Waldstadt is a district of Karlsruhe.
 The district was built in 1957 as a new residential area in the Hardtwald in the north of the Karlsruhe city center.
 As of 2020, around 12,200 people live in Waldstadt.

+The district is further divided into Waldlage and Feldlage, which was added in 1970.

 History

 The idea for the district had the former Lord Mayor Günther Klotz in 1957, since there were not enough homes in the post-war period and the city was looking for new solutions for homeless people.

 The district was first referred to as Arbeitslosenwald ("forest of the unemployed"), as there were many more unemployed people as in other districts.
 In 1963, 8264 inhabitants were registered in 2374 residential units.
 In addition to large rental apartments, numerous single-family and terraced houses were created, so that a mixed population resulted from different income groups.
 Through the aging and the death of many owners of the starting time, a change of the residency level results above all in the large block of flats.

 In the 1970s, Waldstadt in the east was supplemented by the construction area Feldlage, with the settlement of the Europäische Schule in Karlsruhe, Waldstadt was further expanded around the Europasiedlung.